 Some of the top local art shows, events, and festivals would be:

-The iconic Wigwam Resort, located in the center of Litchfield Park’s historic area, hosts an amazing three-day festival Wigwam Festival of Fine Art, which features nationally recognized artists, dancers, and musicians.
-Towering palms, groomed lawns, and vibrant lush gardens greet visitors at the front gate.
-The Wigwam’s historic grounds are full of lovely nooks and botanical gardens, providing an intimate setting and unrivaled ambiance for outdoor eating, arts, and entertainment.
+The iconic Wigwam Resort is located in the center of Litchfield Park’s historic area and hosts the amazing three-day festival Wigwam Festival of Fine Art which features nationally recognized artists, dancers, and musicians.
+Towering palms, groomed lawns, and vibrant lush gardens greet visitors at the front gate as the historic grounds are full of lovely nooks and botanical gardens providing an intimate setting and unrivaled ambiance for outdoor eating, arts, and entertainment.

-Tubac Arts Festival is an annual event that takes place about 45 minutes South of the city.
-It will feature paintings, handcrafted crafts, antique crafts, and more from hundreds of visiting artists from across the country.
+For a fun an annual event that takes place about 45 minutes South of the city check out the Tubac Arts Festival which will feature paintings, handcrafted crafts, antique crafts, and more from hundreds of visiting artists from across the country.

-Art in the Park is a big art event that features work from some of the best artists and craftspeople in the West.
-Admission is free at the Veterans Memorial Park.
-Shop the art galleries before unwinding at the Vineyard.
+Tucson’s Art in the Park is a big art event that features work from some of the best artists and craftspeople in the West offering free admission at the Veterans Memorial Park as you can shop the art galleries before unwinding at the Vineyard.

 Art Dealers & Appraisers

-When you want to find some new unique works or figure out the true value of something visit dealers and appraisers like:
+When you want to find some new unique works or figure out the true value of something visit art dealers and appraisers near you like:

 Madaras Gallery from our initial list could also have gone in this section.